wapmorgan/Morphos/README.md

 ## Numeral creation

-All number creation classes are similar and have two common methods:
+All number creation classes are similar and have three common methods:

 - `string getCase($number, $case, $gender = NumeralCreation::MALE)` - Get one form of a number.
 - `array getCases($number, $gender = NumeralCreation::MALE)` - Get all forms of a number.